thorstone137/agentfs-claude/README.md

-# Claude + AgentFS + LlamaIndex Workflows
+# Coding Agent + AgentFS + LlamaIndex Workflows

-A demo where we run Claude Code within a fully-virtualized file system ([AgentFS](https://github.com/tursodatabase/agentfs)), orchestrating it with [LlamaIndex Workflows](https://github.com/run-llama/workflows-ts) and adding the possibility of reading unstructured files (e.g. PDFs or Word/Google docs) with [LlamaCloud](https://cloud.llamaindex.ai).
+A demo where we run Claude Code or Codex within a fully-virtualized file system ([AgentFS](https://github.com/tursodatabase/agentfs)), orchestrating it with [LlamaIndex Workflows](https://github.com/run-llama/workflows-ts) and adding the possibility of reading unstructured files (e.g. PDFs or Word/Google docs) with [LlamaCloud](https://cloud.llamaindex.ai).

 ## Set Up and Run